Loans for Small Business

 - Applications are processed by SBA approved lenders, which include banks, credit unions, and community development financial institutions.

 - Potentially forgivable loans up to 2.5 times average monthly 2019 payroll.
 Loans will be capped at $10 million.

 - PPP loans have a 0.50% fixed rate.
-All payments are deferred for 6 months; however, interest will continue to accrue over this period.
-Loans are due in 2 years.
+All payments are deferred; however, interest will continue to accrue over this period.
+New loans are due in 5 years.
+For loans made before June 5 lenders and borrowers can mutually agree to extend the maturity up to 5 years.
 There are no prepayment penalties or fees, no collateral or personal guarantees are required.

 - Allowed uses include payroll, utilities, rent, or interest on a mortgage.
-At least 75% of the forgiven amount must be used for payroll the eight weeks after the loan is disbursed.
+At least 60% of the forgiven amount must be used for payroll the 24 weeks after the loan is disbursed.